sz08469/CS113-RESEARCH/Meeting_Minutes.md

 ## June 20th, 2023
 - Continue filling weekly schedule sheet
 - Think about some alternative ideas/strategies on how to conduct/grade problem sets
+## Junee 27th, 2023
+- completing weekly shedule sheet sheet
+- finding a wway to include RSA and cryptography